Most Active Speaker

 Rescuing your GIT Repositories using Amend, Reset, Revert, Rebase, Bisect, and Cherry-Picking

-I accidentally put a secret into GitHub and I need it to look like that commit never happened or I might get fired!
+What about the time where you accidentally put a secret into GitHub and you need it to look like that commit never happened to avoid getting fired?

-In this session, we'll discuss the GIT commands of Amend, Reset, Revert, Rebase, Bisect, and Cherry-Picking to perform surgery on our repository when the stuff hits the fan.
+In this session, we'll discuss the GIT commands of Amend, Reset, Revert, Rebase, Bisect, and Cherry-Picking to perform surgery on any GIT repository when the stuff hits the fan such as the four scenarios mentioned above.

 Azure Functions and APIM

 We'll cover Azure Functions and authentication with Azure Active Directory.
-We'll build an APIM solution to communicate with the function, setting up products and subscriptions, and we'll show how to test the various functions as we go using postman
+We'll build an APIM solution to communicate with the functions, setting up products and subscriptions to expose various products and levels of access to the APIs and operations for the customers, and we'll show how to test the various functions as we go using postman to create products and subscriptions.

 After completing the workshop, attendees will be able to take the skills they've learned and apply them to solutions for both enterprise and personal projects.